Up the Beanstalk

 I asked what paperwork accomplishes.
 “Every aspect of production must be documented, boy!
 Intake, efficiency of processing, output, quality control, why it’s the biggest job there is if you ask me.
 But don’t let the pedalers know I said that!”
 He spoke as if all of this was the most natural state of affairs in the world.
 But increasingly I could tell things were only like this because long ago something had gone terribly wrong.

 “How do I get out of here?”
 He stared and contemplated the question.
 “To the next level?
 Up the stairs.”
 My frustration flared up.
 “No!
 I mean outside of all of this.”
 He only looked more baffled.
 “Boy I am quite sure I do not know what you mean.
-Leave me, I have six warnings for work stoppage this week already, I do not want eight.”
+Leave me, I have six warnings for work stoppage this week already, I do not want seven.”

 I obliged and headed for the stairwell.
 Every new person I met seemed more deranged than the last.
 Who built all of this?
 When?
 Why?
 I probed to the outer wall and found no doors or windows, so I went up to level 4.